Vincit/objection.js/newDoc/recipes/raw-queries.md

 console.log(childAgeSums[0].childAgeSum);
 ```

-Raw binding arguments can be other [raw](/api/objection.html#raw) instances, [QueryBuilders](/api/query-builder.html) or pretty much anything you can think of.
+Binding arguments can be other [raw](/api/objection.html#raw) instances, [QueryBuilders](/api/query-builder.html) or pretty much anything you can think of.

 ```js
 const { raw, ref } = require('objection');